OlgaUtochka/FSDK_docs/doc/development/videoworker_config_parameters.md

-# Detailed Info about Configuration Parameters
+# Detailed Info about VideoWorker Configuration Parameters

 Here is the list of parameters from the configuration file that can be changed with the `FacerecService.Config.overrideParameter` method: